 Do you want something that looks like these incredible living rooms in magazines described as minimalist, modern and Scandinavian?
 Unfortunately, if you dig down and see the price tags on these rooms they are pretty outrageous.

 Can you recreate a modern, minimalist living room in your home or apartment for $1500?
 Yes you can.
 Follow these tips to get that same look in your home or apartment.

 Elements of a modern Minimalist Living room

 To achieve the modern minimalist look your room needs to have these five design elements.
-If you look at this inspiration photo you will see all of these things.
+If you look at this inspirational photo you will see all of these things.

-The biggest and most expensive part of any living room is a sofa.
+The biggest and most expensive part of any living room is the sofa.
 If you have read my other budget living room posts you know I really love Ikea sofas.
 They stand the test of time and many of them have removable, washable slip covers.
-Unfortunately the more modern ones don’t.
+Unfortunately, the more modern ones don’t.
 Ikea still ranks high for durability and comfort for a low priced sofa.

 - Ikea LANDSKRONA sofa for $599.
 I like the grey color and it’s the only neutral.

 - Allmodern Lindsey sofa for $570.
 This sofa comes in brown or grey.

 For accent chairs you want something that complements the sofa, with clean modern lines.
 I love to look at Target for accent chairs.
 They have all the latest styles at affordable prices.